*

 Where can you submit nowadays when directories almost disappeared?

 You can press “submit” on blog comment forms.
-It’s even the same word!
+It was even the same word on early blogs!

 It looks very similar and does not take that much time.